NathanHinthorne/Discord-StoryBot/README.md

-# 📖 Narrator Bot (Working Title)
+# 📖 Story Bot (Working Title)

-**Narrator Bot** is a collaborative storytelling Discord bot powered by the Gemini API.
+**Story Bot** is a collaborative storytelling Discord bot powered by the Gemini API.
 It enables users to co-author stories, generate characters and settings, and explore creativity together in a structured, gamified format.

 ---